 Financial Math Financial Mathematics is a course about money management for both personal and business.
 Students will apply critical-thinking skills to analyze their current and future use of money.
 Topics included will be budgets, expenses, investments, as well as other financial topics.
 A calculator is required for this class.
 (TI 84 Plus CE is highly recommended as its use will be modeled in class.
 This calculator shows more math on the screen and helps with your understanding.)
-Prerequisite: Advanced Algebra or Senior concurrently enrolled in Advanced Algebra Textbook: Mathematics for Business & Personal Finance, Glencoe Applications of College Algebra Applications of College Algebra is a course for students who have completed Advanced Algebra with a grade of C (73%) or higher and who need an extra year of math to prepare for credit-bearing college-level courses.
+Prerequisites: Advanced Algebra or Senior concurrently enrolled in Advanced Algebra Length: Yearlong (1 Credit) Textbook: Mathematics for Business & Personal Finance, Glencoe Applications of College Algebra Applications of College Algebra is a course for students who have completed Advanced Algebra with a grade of C (70%) or higher and who need an extra year of math to prepare for credit-bearing college-level courses.
 This course meets university requirements for a 4th-year high school math course.
 The course is not eligible for dual enrollment and will be less rigorous than Honors Pre-calculus.
 Applications of College Algebra integrates algebra 3 content with real-life applications using a functional and technological approach.
 Students will apply problem-solving skills numerically, algebraically, and graphically.
-A TI 84 graphing calculator is required.
-Prerequisite: C (73%) or above in Advanced Algebra.
-Textbook: Algebra & Trigonometry for College Readiness, Pearson Dual enrollment Statistics This course covers the topics typically covered College Statistics.
+A TI 84 Plus CE graphing calculator is required.
+Prerequisites: C (70%) or above in Advanced Algebra.
+Length: Yearlong (1 Credit) Textbook: Algebra & Trigonometry for College Readiness, Pearson Statistics This course covers topics typically covered College Statistics.
 An introduction to statistical analysis as used in various liberal arts disciplines.
 Descriptive and inferential statistics and attendant research designs will be considered.
 Students will become familiar with using calculators and/or computers in analyzing data and decision making.
-A graphing calculator (TI 83 Plus or 84 Plus) is required for this class.
-(TI 84 Plus CE is highly recommended as its use will be modeled in class.).
-Prerequisite: C (73%) or above in Algebra II (Advanced Algebra).
-Textbook: Introduction to Statistical Investigations, AP Edition, Wiley Dual Enrollment Credit:3.
+A TI 84 Plus CE graphing calculator is required for this class.
+Prerequisites: C (70%) or above in Advanced Algebra.
+Length: Yearlong (1 Credit) Textbook: Introduction to Statistical Investigations, AP Edition, Wiley

 AP Pre-Calculus Honors This course reviews and extends topics covered in Algebra I, Geometry, and Algebra II at an accelerated pace to prepare students to study Calculus.
 Study of functions - polynomial, rational, exponential, logarithmic and trigonometric.
 Emphasis on representing these functions numerically, graphically, symbolically.
 A recommended prerequisite course for Calculus I or AP Calculus AB or BC.
-A graphing calculator (TI 83 Plus or 84 Plus) is required for this class.
-(TI 84 Plus CE is highly recommended as its use will be modeled in class.)
-Prerequisite: B (83%) or above in Algebra II (Advanced Algebra).
-Textbook: Precalculus: Graphical, Numerical, Algebra 8 th Edition, Pearson Dual Enrollment Credit: 3-4.
-AP Calculus AB/BC This course covers the topics typically covered Calculus I & Calculus II.
+This course is recommended for students planning on attending a 4-year university and majoring in a STEM field.
+A TI 84 Plus CE graphing calculator is required for this class.
+Prerequisites: B (80%) or above in Algebra II (Advanced Algebra).
+Length: Yearlong (1 Credit) Textbook: Precalculus: Graphical, Numerical, Algebra 8 th Edition, Pearson Dual Enrollment Credit: 3-4.
+AP Calculus AB/BC This course covers topics typically covered Calculus I & Calculus II.
 First semester single-variable calculus and analytic geometry: Limits, continuity, differentiation and its applications, Fundamental Theorem of Calculus, basic integration techniques.
 Second semester single-variable calculus and analytic geometry: Advanced techniques of integration, polar equations, parametric equations, introduction to differential equations, infinite sequences and series, convergence, power series, and Taylor polynomials.
-Limits, continuity, derivatives, applications of the derivative, integrals, applications of integrals, techniques of integration (TI 83 Plus or 84 Plus) is required for this class.
-(TI 84 Plus CE is highly recommended as its use will be modeled in class.)
-Prerequisite: B (83%) or above in Precalculus.
-Textbook: Calculus: Graphical, Numerical, Algebraic AP Edition, Pearson Dual Enrollment Credit:8 (4 each semester)
+Limits, continuity, derivatives, applications of the derivative, integrals, applications of integrals, techniques of integration, infinite sequences and series.
+This course is recommended for students planning on attending a 4-year university and majoring in a STEM field.
+A TI 84 Plus CE graphing calculator is required for this class.
+Prerequisite: B (80%) or above in Precalculus.
+Length: Yearlong (1 Credit) Textbook: Calculus: Graphical, Numerical, Algebraic AP Edition, Pearson Dual Enrollment Credit:8 (4 each semester)